 And on top of that, chairs socks are obviously amazing for decorating.
-You can make a pair (well a quadruple I should say) for each holiday or special occasion!
-Red, green, white for Christmas, black, yellow and red to support the Belgian football team for the next worldcup, etc. As they are super easy to make and use only a small amount of yarn, you can make as many as you can think of.
+You can make a pair (well a quadruple I should say) for every holiday or special occasion!
+Red, green, white for Christmas, black; yellow and red to support the Belgian football team for the next world cup, etc. Since they’re super easy to make and use only a small amount of yarn, you can make as many as you can think of.

-However, stick to cotton yarns.
-Other fibers will wear off quickly with the repeated movement of the chairs.
-I’ve had mine for a year now and they’re still not showing signs of wear.
+However, make sure you stick to cotton yarns.
+Other fibers will wear down quickly with the repeated movement of the chairs.
+I’ve had mine for over a year now and they’re still not showing any signs of wear.